-- "Corporate Borrower Nationality and Global Presence: Cross-Country Evidence on the Pricing of Syndicated Bank Loans.", in The Research Handbook on International Banking and Governance, Edward Elgar Publishing, June 2012.
+- "Corporate Borrower Nationality and Global Presence: Cross-Country Evidence on the Pricing of Syndicated Bank Loans.", in The Research Handbook on International Banking and Governance, with Joel Houston and Andy Naranjo, Edward Elgar Publishing, June 2012.

 - “Best Paper” Semifinalist at the 2014 Financial Management Association Meeting for “Investor Sentiment and Asset Pricing” with Aron Gottesman, Gady Jacoby, and Yan Wang

 - Winner of “Best in Track” Award at Academy of Finance 2014 Annual for “An Unpleasant Small-Stock Effect in Manufacturing: The Case of the Dependent Buyer” with Tony Loviscek

 - Stillman Research Award – 2012, 2013